estudioChispa/100-days-of-code/r1-log.md

 ### R1D11
 Got distracted with some HTML stuff and Stack Overflow today.
 Did learn some Swift stuff from a question on SO, though.

+### R1D12
+iOS and Swift.
+Trying to get my head around the difference between casting “as!
+String”, “as!
+String?”, and “as?
+String”.